 This can be anything from refraining from attending certain events, buildings, or steering away from objects that are reminders of a traumatic event.
 An individual will actively avoid a place or person that could activate overwhelming symptoms.

-I’m somewhat unlucky, the area I live has several places that I would need to visit, or pass on a regular basis.
-In the beginning I found this really distressing, I’d often burst into tears driving past said places, or suffer from flashbacks, panic attacks and left me feeling very shaken and upset.
-I’m a lot stronger now, the place is just a place.
+I’m somewhat unlucky, the area where I live has several places that I would need to visit, or pass on a regular basis.
+In the beginning, I found this really distressing, I’d often burst into tears driving past said places, or suffer from flashbacks, panic attacks and left me feeling very shaken and upset.
+I’m a lot stronger now, a place is just a place.
 It’s the person that did the deed, I’ve had to learn to try and separate the two.

 Cognitive symptoms (mood symptoms)